 60 percent of Americans approve of the president’s job performance, with a confidence interval of ±3 percentage points at the 95% confidence level.

-Eliminating the jargon, the frequentist’s statement amounts to:
+Eliminating the jargon, the classical statistician’s statement amounts to this:

 Given that 60 percent of Americans approve of the president’s performance, there’s a 95 percent probability that in a random sample of 1000 Americans 60 percent will approve of the president’s performance, with a margin of error of ±3 percentage points.